 Banff National Park is what winter dreams are made of.
 Nestled in the heart of Canada’s Rocky Mountains, the town of Banff is surrounded by magical mountain views, snowy outdoor activities, and hot springs to warm up in when your fingers and toes get a bit too frosty.
 Even if you aren’t the biggest fan of the snowy season, one trip to Banff is sure to make you fall at least marginally in love with winter.
-Here are the top things to do in Banff in winter.
+In winter, the quantity of things to do in Banff is nearly limitless and your biggest issue is likely to be finding the time to squeeze them all in!
+Here are a few incredible things to do in Banff in winter.

 ** Some of the links in this post may be affiliate links.
 If you click one of the links and make a purchase we’ll earn a small commission at no cost to you.
 Just like the travel backpacks we build, we’re very particular about products and we only recommend products, services, or accommodation we trust and use ourselves.***

 Top things to do in Banff in winter

 Johnston Canyon is one of Banff’s most famous trails.
 During the summer months it gets completely overrun with hordes of tourists.
 This is one of many reasons visiting Johnston Canyon in winter is so incredible.
 Rent a pair of ice cleats (around $15/day) in Banff (at Banff Adventures) or Canmore (at GearUp), to prevent a nasty slip on the ice (I made the mistake of not having these one year and it made for a dangerous journey) then start your walk on the suspended catwalk cut into the canyon’s cliff.
 As you work your way up the canyon, you’ll pass snow covered trees and frozen waterfalls.
 If you’re looking for even more of an adventure, head to Johnston Canyon with a headlamp for one of the night ice walking tours.